Gastroesophageal Reflux Disease (GERD)

 Treatment Options for GERD

-Get in shape.
+- Get in shape.
 Make sure that your BMI is where it needs to be.
 By having extra weight, you’re placing pressure on your stomach, which pushes some acid up to your esophagus.
-Talk with a doctor about appropriate and safe weight loss.
+Talk with a doctor about appropriate and safe weight loss solution.

-Stay up.
+- Stay up.
 When you’re done eating, don’t lay down.
-This usually leads to GERD.
-Instead, stay up for a while after eating.
-This may mean a few hours.
+This can lead to GERD.
+Instead, eat at least 3-4 hours before bedtime.

-Quit smoking.
-Acid reflux can be caused by smoking, as can a plethora of other problems.
+- Quit smoking.
+Acid reflux can be caused by smoking, as can many other problems.
 Take it easy on your body and give those cigarettes up.